f1yn/3d-models/babysafe-lightswitch-cover/readme.md

 This model will only work with Decora-styled light switches (the ones that have the thick toggle switches).
 The included FreeCAD file can be used to generate alternative styles.

+For the best results, use the `.step` file as it preserves the curved top surface, resulting in a better print.

 An additional STL for a unmodified-Decora light switch has been included - `plain-cover.stl`

 ## Lore